posted February 8, 1999

 He landed right on top of one of the shadows, bearing the attacker to the ground, his foot placed so that a crack came from its neck.
 A long burst of lightning revealed the scene: two darkness-clad figures were attempting to tame the mare, while two more held the DreamWalker captive.
 Clopin hastily slipped out of sight, relieved to see no one had noticed him.
 He crept around to the far wall and quickly dispatched the two shadows harrassing the mare.
 As he slipped toward the remaining attackers, another bright light revealed him.
 The shadow holding Rayven's left arm charged toward him.
 Clopin ducked the wild swing of a sword, then swung his foot out to take the figure's legs out from under it.
 He gave it a second smile below the chin before racing toward the remaining shadow.

-never seen the DreamWalker look frightened before.
+He had never seen the DreamWalker look frightened before.
 He wasn't sure if she feared for herself or for him, but he was willing to bet it was the latter.
 A silvery hook flashed, the point positioned at the DreamWalker's throat.
 "Who are you?
 What do you want?"
 Clopin barked, clenching his fist painfully around the hilt of the useless dagger.

-you."
+"I want you."
 The hook shifted to point at him.

 Instead of being surprised at the voice, Clopin merely swallowed hard.
 Then he narrowed his eyes, and beckoned with his free hand.
 "Then come, face me!
 Leave the old woman be.
 Such as you were not meant to undo her."